 Flynn believes that design and stewardship of the landscape ought to affect positive change and deliver projects to the highest possible standard.
 This approach is important in the management and innovative improvement of the public realm no matter where the project.

-Nirvana is a landscape architect with an interest in the reuse and revitalisation of landscape for contemporary uses, utilising a sustainable design approach method.
-She is a graduate of RMIT University’s Master of Landscape Architecture program and has recently joined Pollen in January 2017.
+Nirvana is a landscape architect with an interest in the reuse and revitalisation of the landscape for social contemporary uses, utilising a sustainable design approach method through a social lens.
+Her 2016 RMIT Master of Landscape Architecture thesis set up a framework on the new typologies emerging in landscape architecture which she has been building up on professionally ever since.

 Nirvana received the AILA Future Leader Award in 2015 and was a finalist for the CityLink Power Street Loop Ideas Competition in 2015 as part of her team ‘Narav’.